 When I was a kid my family had a cocker spaniel.
-She ate grocery store kibble (hey, I was young and didn't know any better), but my dad also used to give her an array of raw bones to chew.
+She ate kibble, but my dad also used to give her an array of raw bones to chew.
 I remember raw marrow bones were one of her favorite treats.
 She would spend hours working on them, trying to figure out how to get all of the coveted marrow out.
 There are health benefits to feeding dogs marrow, but when I got older and had dogs of my own (ha) I learned that there are also potential dangers associated with feeding raw marrow bones.

 I remember when I first got Kitsune, doing research about what types of bones are safe for dogs and coming across numerous accounts of dogs who had gotten marrow bones stuck on their lower jaws.
 Hollow marrow bones can get lodged around dog’s lower jaw, right behind the canine teeth.
 Apparently this phenomenon isn’t all that uncommon.
 Sometimes the bones get so stuck that vets have to use bone saws to remove them.

 You could argue that selecting the right sized bone could eliminate, or at least greatly reduce, this risk.
 Even so, there are other potential problems.
 Weight bearing bones of large animals, which includes beef marrow bones, are very hard – harder than dog’s teeth.
 Hard bones plus over exuberant dogs can lead to broken or fractured teeth, which can be painful and expensive to treat.

 If marrow bones are so dangerous, why did we include it on our A to Z foods list?